berkayyilmaz/aws-solutionsarchitect-associate-exam-notes/README.md

 * When you need multiple tiers or a more complex set of networking
 * Best practice is to not use default for most production things
 * A subnet can be shared only across accounts that are in the same AWS Organization.
+* Other allowed AWS accounts can launch resources in that a shared subnet.

 ![VPC Chart](images/vpc_chart.png)